Santa Fe, New Mexico’s Weekend Travel Guide

 Fishing in the high desert?
 Of course!
 Santa Fe is actually an angler’s paradise.
 You may not realize it, but we have five world-class flyfishing rivers in the vicinity.
 Between them, they offer four species of trout to test your fishing prowess.
 And social distancing is easy because these rivers aren’t crowded!

 Birdwatching and Santa Fe are just meant for each other!
-The diverse environment in the area attracts birds and birdwatchers from all over.
-Just don’t forget to social distance.
-And enjoy the scenery along with the birds.
+The diverse environment in the area attracts birds and birdwatchers from all over, and everybody enjoys the scenery along with the birds.
 Those binoculars will also give you a great view of the area’s geological formations and other natural features.

 Let an Aqui Santa Fe luxury rental act as the base for all of your outdoor adventures.
 Our rentals aren’t just beautifully luxurious and comfortable.
 They’re also New Mexico Safe Certified for your good health and peace of mind.
 Better book your stay soon if you’re planning on attending the Santa Fe Wine & Chile Fiesta in September!